-I only hope that with these banner ads I remind to look at your favorite tv series on Netflix.
+I only hope that with these banner ads I remind you to look at your favorite tv series on Netflix.
 And guess what?
-This is exactly what Netflix is doing it with their banner ads.
+This is exactly why Netflix is doing this with their banner ads.
 They are using them to promote their tv series and other services you need after a hard day at work.

 You will never know which banner ads are converting better if you don’t test them.
 So start designing, not only one banner ad, but 3 or 4, and let them do their job – let them convert.
 Then analyze them and see which one works better and optimize it.